 CaughtOffSide is an independently run gossip blog that updates every 40 minutes.
 I like it because the layout is easier to look at than a lot of football sites (and I don’t necessarily feel like I’m reading straight from a tabloid like other sites make me feel).
 Also, it has easier-to-digest short reads that I tend to enjoy.

-Some posts I loved: England must find their own Luka Modric, Man Utd star may need a transfer – 5 lessons from the 2018 World Cup campaign, Never touched him ref!
-Neymar joins top 10 most memorable contactless moments in football.
+Here’s a post I loved: England must find their own Luka Modric, Man Utd star may need a transfer – 5 lessons from the 2018 World Cup campaign.

 Follow @caughtoffside on Twitter.

 ✅ England U20s – World Cup Winners.

 ✅ England Senior – World Cup Semi-Finalists.